 During your second trimester, you may encounter these symptoms throughout week 19:

 - weight gain

 - trouble sleeping

-Hopefully any nausea or morning sickness you experienced early on has resolved by now.
-If you’re still feeling sick, talk with your healthcare provider about ways to cope with or treat those symptoms.
+Hopefully any nausea or morning sickness you experienced early on has resolved.
+If you’re still feeling sick, talk with your doctor about ways to treat this symptom.

-Eating smaller but more frequent meals may help ease those feelings of nausea as well.
-It is also important to stay hydrated now and throughout your pregnancy.
+Eating smaller, more frequent meals may help ease nausea.
+It is also important to stay hydrated throughout your pregnancy.

 Round ligament pain

 While you may not feel sick to your stomach any more, you may feel occasional pain in your abdomen.
 This is usually round ligament pain, and it often starts on one side of your abdomen or hip area.
 Sometimes the pain is felt on both sides of your tummy and may extend down to your groin.

 The round ligament connects the front of the uterus to the groin and stretches throughout your pregnancy.
 These sharp pains usually last for a few seconds.
 They may be caused just by standing up or by coughing.